lkrms/win10-unattended/README.md

    - The user running [download.cmd] must have write access to the install files

-9. Add system drivers to [Drivers] and [Drivers.import]
+9. Add system drivers to [Drivers] and [Drivers2]

-   - Boot-critical drivers must be added to [Drivers], otherwise drivers should generally be added to [Drivers.import]
+   - Boot-critical drivers must be added to [Drivers], otherwise drivers should generally be added to [Drivers2]

    - `.inf` files must be unpacked for recursive discovery

-   - `.msi` packages in [Drivers.import] are silently installed after drivers in the same directory
+   - `.msi` packages in [Drivers2] are silently installed after drivers in the same directory

 10. Add standalone `.msi` packages to the [MSI] directory for silent installation after Chocolatey packages